What You Need to Know About Measles

 - Runny nose

-- Rash–typically appears between days three and five after the onset of early symptoms, first on the forehead; then moving downward over the face, neck and body; and then down to the arms and feet
+- Rash (typically appears between days three and five after the onset of early symptoms, with red bumps breaking out first on the forehead, then moving over the face, neck and body and down to the arms and feet)

 Because measles is so contagious, it’s important for you to understand how it spreads so you can take the proper precautions.